-Hotspots are places in Australia where health officials have found a lot of people with COVID-19, or places that are at risk of a lot of COVID-19 infections.
+Hotspots are places in Australia or safe travel zone countries where health officials have found a lot of people with COVID-19, or places that are at risk of a lot of COVID-19 infections.
 Hotspots are legally listed so that people travelling from those high-risk areas into Queensland can be identified.

 Entering Queensland from a COVID-19 hotspot

-From 10 July 2020, people who have been in a hotspot in the last 14 days will only be able to enter Queensland if they are a returning Queensland resident or required to enter for a limited range of essential reasons.
-Queensland residents returning to Queensland from a hotspot must quarantine for 14 days on entering Queensland.
+People who have been in a hotspot in the last 14 days or since the start date identified for the hotspot (whichever is shorter), will only be able to enter Queensland if they are a returning Queensland resident or required to enter for a limited range of essential reasons.
+Queensland residents returning to Queensland from a hotspot must quarantine for 14 days on entering Queensland in government arranged accommodation at their own expense.
 This will help reduce the chance that they might infect other people.

 Details of who is exempt from mandatory quarantine, even if they have been to a hotspot, can be found on the Border Restrictions page.